 Over the years the Zoo’s name has changed a number of times.
 Originally known as Torbay Zoological Gardens, it became Primley Zoological Gardens and then Devon’s Zoo and Circus (during World War II) and later Paignton Zoological and Botanical Gardens (it was the first combined botanical and zoological gardens in the world).
 It was named Paignton Zoo Environmental Park in 1996, marking the start of a £6m redevelopment programme funded by the European Regional Development Fund and by the sale of land.

 In 2003, the Whitley Wildlife Conservation Trust took over Newquay Zoo and opened Living Coasts – Torquay’s coastal zoo.
-More recently Crocodile Swamp (2008), VertiCrop (2009) and Amphibian Ark (2010) were all opened.
+More recently Crocodile Swamp (2008) and Amphibian Ark (2010) were all opened.
 Encouragingly, visitor numbers hit a record high of nearly 530,000.
-In recent years we have seen a succession of exciting births; in 2009, four rare Sumatran tiger cubs were born and in early 2012 we saw the birth of our first zebra in 10 years.

 The Whitley Wildlife Conservation Trust became Wild Planet Trust in 2019.
 The new name was chosen to reflect the charity’s modern, inspiring and inclusive outlook.